medavox/articles/Toki Pona Retool.md

 ### Opinion on Toki Pona's Connotations

-Toki pona sometimes implies something is an objective truth when it's not; I think it needs to indicate the subjectivity of human opinion more, in its choice of combined meanings.
+Toki pona sometimes implies something is an objective truth when it's not; I think it needs to indicate the subjectivity of human opinion more, in its choice of the meanings combined into a single word.

 I also disagree with its conflation of ideas for size with importance, and its conflation of altitude with status.
 These are classic 'metaphors' in many human languages, but ones which I think damage objectivity.